Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/07_a_moving_enemy/index.md

 We have learned how to implement a simple enemy state machine.
 We have created an enemy that enters the game, waits for a few seconds, and then exits.
 When the enemy is hit by a projectile, it will lose 1 hp.
 When the hp reaches 0, the enemy will be destroyed.

-In the next step, we will make a wave system to spawn multiple enemies at once and time their appearance.
-Our shooter game will start to feel exciting!
+In the next step, we will make the enemy shoot at the player during its main phase!